-MEMBER/OFFICER POST-TRAVEL DISCLOSURE FORM Original Amendment
+EMPLOYEE POST-TRAVEL DISCLOSURE FORM Original Amendment

-This form is for disclosing the receipt of travel expenses from a private source for travel taken in connection with a Member or officer's official duties.
-This form does not eliminate the need to report privately-funded travel on the Member or officer's annual Financial Disclosure Statement.
-In accordance with House Rule 25, clause 5, you must complete this form and file it with the Clerk of the House,by email at gifttravelreports@mail.house.gov, within 15 days after travel is completed.
+This form is for disclosing the receipt of travel expenses from private sources for travel taken in connection with official duties.
+This form does not eliminate the need to report privately-funded travel on the annual Financial Disclosure Statements of those employees required to file them.
+In accordance with House Rule 25, clause 5, you must complete this form and file it with the Clerk of the House, by email at gifttravelreports@mail.house.gov, within 15 days after travel is completed.
 Please do not file this form with the Committee on Ethics.

 NOTE: Willful or knowing misrepresentations on this form may be subject to criminal prosecution pursuant to 18 U.S.C. § 1001.

-1. Name of Traveler:

-2. a.
-Name of Accompanying Relative: $\bigcirc OR$ None \square

-b.
-Relationship to Traveler: \Box Spouse \Box Child  Other (specify):

-3. a.
-Dates: Departure: Return:

-b.
-Dates at Personal Expense, if any: $\bigcirc OR$ None \Box

-4. Departure City: Destination: Return City:

-5. Sponsor(s), Who Paid for the Trip:

-6. Describe Meetings and Events Attended (attach additional pages if necessary):

-- 7. Attached to this form are each of the following, signify that each item is attached by checking the corresponding box: - a. a completed Sponsor Post-Travel Disclosure Form; - b. □ the Primary Trip Sponsor Form completed by the trip sponsor prior to the trip, including all attachments and the Additional Sponsor Form(s); - c.
-D page 2 of the completed Traveler Form submitted by the Member or officer; and - d. \Box the letter from the Committee on Ethics approving my participation on this trip. - 8. a. □ I represent that I participated in each of the activities reflected in the attached sponsor's agenda.
-Signify statement is true by checking the box. - b.
-If not, explain:
+1. Name of Traveler: 2. a.
+Name of Accompanying Relative: \\\\\ b.
+Relationship to Traveler: □ Spouse □ Child □ Other (specify): \\\\\\ 3. a.
+Dates: Departure: \\\\\\ Return: \\\\\ b.
+Dates at Personal Expense, if any: 4.
+Departure City: \\\\\\ Destination: \\\\\\ Return City: \\\\\ 5.
+Sponsor(s), Who Paid for the Trip: 6.
+Describe Meetings and Events Attended: Attached to this form are each of the following, signify that each item is attached by checking the corresponding box: a. □ a completed Sponsor Post-Travel Disclosure Form; b. $\square$ the Primary Trip Sponsor Form completed by the trip sponsor prior to the trip, including all attachments and the Additional Sponsor Form(s); c.
+D page 2 of the completed Traveler Form submitted by the employee; and d.

+the letter from the Committee on Ethics approving my participation on this trip.
+8. a. □ I represent that I participated in each of the activities reflected in the attached sponsor's agenda.
+Signify statement is true by checking the box. b.
+If not, explain: I certify that the information contained on this form is true, complete, and correct to the best of my knowledge.
+Signature of Traveler: \\\\\ Date: \\\\\ create the appearance that the employee is using public office for private gain.

-I certify that the information contained in this form is true, complete, and correct to the best of my knowledge.
-I have determined that all of the expenses on the attached Sponsor Post-Travel Disclosure Form were necessary and that the travel was in connection with my duties as a Member or officer of the U.S. House of Representatives and would not create the appearance that I am using public office for private gain.
+I authorized this travel in advance.
+I have determined that all of the expenses listed on the attached Sponsor Post-Travel Disclosure Form were necessary and that the travel was in connection with the employee's official duties and would not